-Thanks to the City's donation of $100,000, Community Action has served 55 households facing eviction with emergency rent assistance in March and April as of April 24.
+Thanks to the City's donation of $100,000, Community Action served 55 households facing eviction with emergency rent assistance in March and April 2020.

 Community Action provides a range of support for renters from emergency payments to longer term assistance depending on funding availability and eligibility requirements.

 Contact Community Action